Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 Think also of **reproducibility**: for publications it is likely a set of detailed methods of how data were produced and results derived.
 Keeping these notes will save a lot of time and avoid forgotten details when writing up a project.

 When **collaborating** with others, it is likely that they will need access to the data or will work on data resulting from samples.
 Having metadata readily available ensures they are able to interpret and use the data in a suitable way.
-If samples or data are part of a larger project, the person compiling all of the results will need to know where and when they were collected to give context as well.
+One source of metadata provided alongside the data saves extra time that would be used by multiple explanations of the same points and avoids confusion or misinterpretation.

 Detailed metadata allows others to **interpret and understand** data and results.